-As most of you know, I’m a single gal (James Franco, are you reading this?).
-And if you’ve been with my blog since the beginning, you also probably know that I’ve been in long-term relationships for almost six years (2 years, 3.5 years).
+As most of you know, I’m recently single.
+And if you’ve been with my blog since the beginning, you also probably know that I’ve been in long-term relationships for almost six years.
 So I’m a little out of touch with dating etiquette.
 Specifically the use of coupons on the first date.

 Six years ago, I probably would have considered it